Pöyry Oyj: Notice of change in ownership in compliance with Chapter 9, Section 10 of the Securities Market Act

 Notice of change in ownership in compliance with Chapter 9, Section 10 of the Securities Market Act

-Pöyry PLC ("Pöyry") has received on 21 February 2019 a disclosure under Chapter 9, Section 5 of the Securities Market Act, according to which the holdings of Corbis S.A. in Pöyry's shares decreased below the threshold of 5 percent as a result of a share disposal concluded on 21 February 2019.
-After the share disposal, Corbis S.A. does not own Pöyry shares.
+Pöyry PLC ("Pöyry") has received on 21 February 2019 a disclosure under Chapter 9, Section 5 of the Securities Market Act, according to which the holdings of Procurator-Holding Oy in Pöyry's shares decreased below the threshold of 5 percent as a result of a share disposal concluded on 21 February 2019.
+After the share disposal, Procurator-Holding Oy does not own Pöyry shares.

 ÅF AB (publ) commenced a voluntary recommended public cash tender offer to purchase all issued and outstanding shares in Pöyry (the "Tender Offer") on 20 December 2018.
 The extended offer period of the Tender Offer expired on 15 February 2019.
-Corbis S.A. has accepted the Tender Offer with all its shares.
+Procurator-Holding Oy has accepted the Tender Offer with all its shares.

 Pöyry has a total of 61,952,801 shares.
 Each share entitles its holder to one (1) vote.